 The First Part of Trauma Healing

-One of the first tasks of trauma-focused therapy is to begin gaining greater emotional awareness.
+One of the first tasks of therapy for trauma healing is to begin gaining greater emotional awareness.
 This is necessary for trauma healing.
 One way to increase awareness is to listen to your body and to think of the input being received from your thoughts, bodily sensations, and emotions as all contributing to your emotional thermometer.

 At any given moment, we are somewhere on that emotional thermometer.
 At 0, we are cool, calm, and collected and at 100, we are feeling the most distress we’ve ever felt – perhaps the feeling felt during the trauma.